onimai/onimai/README.md

 ## Features

-- A plugin for Tailwind CSS
 - Faster development
-- Cleaner HTML
-- Pure CSS.
-Works on all frameworks
+- Compile to almost all frameworks
 - **Cute** and **Simple** components

 <div align="center">